 What makes a public health job worth doing?
 What’s the difference between a biostatistician and an environmental public health worker?
 Read this article to learn about some of the many variations in public health jobs.

 Salaries for Public Health Careers

 Employment for public health workers generally grows faster than average for most careers under the umbrella, primarily because they are concerned with the population and the healthcare industry.
-Healthcare administrator careers, as an example, are expected to grow 17 percent through 2024, which is much faster than average for all other career types, and statisticians can expect a huge 34 percent increase in job growth for the same time period.
+Healthcare administrator careers, as an example, are expected to grow 17 percent through 2024, which is much faster than average for all other career types, and statisticians can expect a huge 33 percent increase in job growth through 2026.